-If no agreement is reached on the assessment of the effects of termination under the final sentence of the second paragraph of Section 5.9., either party may refer it for a ruling by an impartial party.
+If no agreement is reached on the assessment of the effects of termination under the final sentence of the second paragraph of Section 5.9., either party may refer it for a ruling by an impartial party that both parties accept.
 65% of the resulting expenses shall be paid by the company and 35% by the employees.